coreos/fleet/Documentation/unit-files-and-scheduling.md

 While global units are not scheduled through the engine, fleet agents still check the `MachineMetadata` option before starting them.
 Other options are ignored.

-For more details on the specific behavior of the engine, read more about [fleet's architecture and data model](https://github.com/coreos/fleet/blob/master/Documentation/architecture.md).
+For more details on the specific behavior of the engine, read more about [fleet's architecture and data model][fleet-architecture].

 ## User-Defined Requirements